Kindergarten and elementary school teachers need to be able to explain concepts in terms young students can understand.

-All states require public kindergarten and elementary school teachers to have at least a bachelor’s degree in elementary education.
+Public kindergarten and elementary school teachers typically need at least a bachelor’s degree in elementary education.
 Private schools typically have the same requirement.
 In some states, public schools also require these teachers to major in a content area, such as mathematics.

 Those with a bachelor’s degree in another subject can still become elementary education teachers.
-They must complete a teacher’s education program to obtain certification to teach.
+They must complete a teacher education program to obtain certification to teach.
+Requirements vary by state.

 In teacher education programs, future teachers learn how to present information to young students and how to work with young students of varying abilities and backgrounds.
-They also take classes in education and child psychology.
 Programs typically include a student-teaching program, in which they work with a mentor teacher and get experience teaching students in a classroom setting.
 For information about teacher preparation programs in your state, visit Teach.org.

 Some states require teachers to earn a master’s degree after receiving their teaching certification and obtaining a job.